Our 2023 America’s Next Great Intern contest was a HUGE hit.

 What data will you collect from my students?

 We will collect first/last name, grade level and email address.
-We will also ask students to submit videos of a handshake and phone skills as well as written submissions.
-Students or their parent/guardian are required to sign a waiver provided in the contest packet (teachers: register here for the contest packet).
+Students or their parent/guardian are required to sign a waiver provided in the contest packet.

 If your school needs Rubin to agree to additional data-sharing terms, please contact us at support@rubineducation.com.